Napoleon (actor)

 Kumaresan Duraisamy (born 2 December 1963), known professionally by his stage name Napoleon, is an Indian actor, entrepreneur and former politician.
 He was the Minister of State for Social Justice and Empowerment in Indian Prime Minister Manmohan Singh's cabinet.
-He has acted predominately in Tamil films apart from some Telugu, Malayalam, Kannada and English movies.
+He has acted predominantly in Tamil films apart from some Telugu, Malayalam, Kannada and English movies.

 Early and personal life

 Napoleon was born as Kumaresan Duraisamy on 2 December 1963 in Tiruchirappali.
 He graduated from St. Joseph's College, Trichy.

 In 1993, he married Jayasudha and had two sons: Dhanoosh and Gunal.
 Dhanoosh was diagnosed with muscular dystrophy, which eventually prompted Napoleon and his family to move to America.
 Gunal directed the music video for the local LA-based band affengriffon's "I Just Wanna See You".

 Career

 Politics

 Napoleon became enthused by the ideologies of the Dravida Munnetra Kazhagam (DMK) party.
 He joined the party in which his uncle K. N. Nehru was already a member and at that time the Public Welfare Minister of the state government.